CAD import in SimWorks

 By importing the file without part names in SimWorks, we can see all the individual surfaces contained in the file using the Part names layering:

 It is still possible to create Part Groups and Surface Mesh Groups containing multiple surfaces/patches and therefore applying different settings to those.
-For example, to create a new Part Group to apply a specific boundary condition to a group of surface, select Boundary conditions types layering menu.
+For example, to create a new Part Group you just have to thick the boxes next to the surface patch name in the Regions tree in the Simulation editor window.
+You can then apply a specific boundary condition to the group you just defined, select Boundary conditions types layering menu.

 Click on all the faces you are interested in while keeping the Ctrl key pressed.
 You will see that all the clicked faces will be highlighted in green and the relevant parts are automatically selected in the Parts dropdown menu.
 At this stage, it is possible to click on the Create Part Group button to create a new Part Group that can then be used to define new boundary conditions: